Template API Reference

 - Gets a slot property value.

-Note: To use slots (open beta), you need to install the latest version of Code Connect CLI.
+Note: To use slots, you need to install the latest version of Code Connect CLI.

 getInstanceSwap(propName: string): InstanceHandle